 Each type of model and component needs to be stored in a model file or library.
-Some of these use a standardized file format, like SPICE, while others use a proprietary format, like the schematic library file, which is used to store schematic symbols or components.
+Some of these use a standardized file format, like SPICE, while others use a proprietary format, like the SchLib file used to store schematic symbols or components.

 Some model kinds, like SPICE, are stored one-model-per-file, these are referred to as model files.
-Others, like PCB footprints, are stored in a file that accepts one or many footprints.
-These are referred to as model libraries.
+Others, like Altium PCB footprints, are stored in a file that accepts one or many footprints, these are referred to as model libraries.

 Below is a summary of each model and library kind.